gofastpanam/holbertonschool-higher_level_programming/python-object_relational_mapping/README.md

 ## 11. This module adds the State object “Louisiana” to the database hbtn_0e_6_usa

 ## 12. This module changes the name of a State object from the database hbtn_0e_6_usa

+## 13. This module deletes all State objects with a name containing the letter a from the database hbtn_0e_6_usa